rapid7/metasploit-framework/documentation/modules/post/linux/escalate/ubuntu_snapd_socket_privesc.md

 containing a UID parameter, and honors it as the UID for the process.

 Exploitation can be complicated since the snap container is run from a sandbox with limited read/write to some files on the filesystem.

-The exploit creates a new user with sudo privileges, by default msf:dirty_sock.
-Upon successful exploitation, the credentials may take a minute to become viable.
+By default, the exploit creates a new user with sudo privileges (`msf`:`dirty_sock`).
+It may take 30-60 seconds for that user to become viable from the successful completion of the module.

 Exploitation will also cause snapd to perform an auto-update, so this is a one shot exploit.